floh22/cmb-atlas-results/README.md

 ## Introduction

-# Mesurment Steps
+# Measurement Steps

+In this chapter we describe how we set up our measurements.
+In the first subsection we describe how we filtered out around 400 probes out of the over 12.8K probes that are deployed within the RIPE Atlas network.
+In the second subsection we describe what the parameters were that we used to conduct the measurements.
+In the last subsection we show where and how we retrieved the data from the RIPE Platform by using the api provided by RIPE Atlas.

 ## Probe Selection

-To rerun our probe selection run the bash script do_probe_selection.sh in the [probe_selection folder](https://github.com/floh22/cmb-atlas-results/tree/master/probe_selection).
+To reproduce our probe selection we provide the shell script do_probe_selection.sh in [probe_selection folder](https://github.com/floh22/cmb-atlas-results/tree/master/probe_selection).

-This should first download the newest list of probes and filter with the same filters we applied.
-Our selection was based on the probe list published on 11-Feb-2023 as found [here](https://ftp.ripe.net/ripe/atlas/probes/archive/2023/02/20230210.json.bz2)
-To reproduce our filter on this date change the url in line 29 to this.
-Our filtered list can be found in the archive file probe_list.zip.

-## Filter settings
-This sction describes our filter settings for the different types of probes.
+The script has the following prerequisites:
+- wget
+- python3
+- bunzip2

+It does the following steps to retrieve suitable nodes.
+1. Some setup, like creating folders and moving/copying files
+2. Retrieving the latest probe list provided by RIPE Atlas
+3. Filter the probes as per description below
+4. Separate the probes by type and continent
+5. Move the probe list to the desognated folders

+The probe selection we used is based on the list as provided by RIPE Atlas on 11-Feb-2023 and can be retrieved [here](https://ftp.ripe.net/ripe/atlas/probes/archive/2023/02/20230210.json.bz2).
+To reproduce our result list with the provided scripted please exchange the url in line 29 in the do_probe_selection.sh file with this link [https://ftp.ripe.net/ripe/atlas/probes/archive/2023/02/20230210.json.bz2](https://ftp.ripe.net/ripe/atlas/probes/archive/2023/02/20230210.json.bz2).

+In the following section the filter criteria are explained.

 ### Starlink
 | Filter | Description |